tarantool/doc/doc/1.6/book/admin/upgrades.rst

 Tarantool system spaces to match the currently installed version of Tarantool.

-For example, here is what happens when you run ``box.schema.upgrade()`` with a database created with Tarantool version 1.6.4 to version 1.7.2 (only a small part of the output is shown):
+For example, here is what happens when you run ``box.schema.upgrade()`` with a database created in early 2015. only a small part of the output is shown.

 .. code-block:: tarantoolsession

    tarantool> box.schema.upgrade()
-   alter index primary on _space set options to {"unique":true}, parts to [[0,"unsigned"]] alter space _schema set options to {}
+   alter index primary on _space set options to {"unique":true}, parts to [[0,"num"]] alter space _schema set options to {}
    create view _vindex...
-   grant read access to 'public' role for _vindex view set schema version to 1.7.0
+   grant read access to 'public' role for _vindex view set schema version to 1.6.9
    ---
    ...